• Skip to main content

 The grains of short grain rice are noticeably smaller than those of other rice types such as long grain rice (like basmati rice).

-It is best to use a short grain rice for this recipe.
-Long grain rice, such as basmati rice, tend to break up when you use them in a rice pudding.
+Long grain rice, such as basmati rice or jasmine rice, tend to break up when you use them in a rice pudding.

 What’s more, long grain rice doesn’t provide the same creamy texture that short grain rice types do when cooked.